 We paddled up String Lakes and just lazed around, but eventually they had to go, so I helped them load their kayak on to Beatriz’s SUV, then went back to paddling myself.
 Interestingly, one of the videos got featured on a few sites, such as “Video Proof There’s Nothing More Chill Than Kayaking The Tetons.”
 The link also has a great map. 🙂

 Eventually I was forced to abandon my fun when a thunderstorm swept in, and I headed out, hitting up Ms. Wendy’s on the way out.
 I Jeep-camped again, and near the same spot, although in a more secluded pull-off.

-Part 5: Greyed Out at Green River
+Part 5: Kayaking Green River Lakes

 Morning rolled around bright and early, and I packed up my junk and got moving.
 40 Rod Road is a nice shortcut to the Green River Lakes, which was my destination, but things started to get ominous as I turned off on it.
-By the time I was on the main road to GRL, there were intermittent storms with hair, and a solid, dark overcast.
+By the time I was on the main road to GRL, there were intermittent storms with hail, and a solid, dark overcast.
 The temperature hit 42F and continued to drop, which wasn’t ideal.

 My plan was to kayak to the Upper Green River Lake, but it seemed like that wouldn’t be wise.
 Instead, I yakked around close to the boat ramp just so that I could get some photos, and then packed up and headed back down the road to find one of the free, dispersed camping areas.
 My meal for the night was MRE Santa Fe Rice and Beans and also MRE Chili Beans in Seasoned Sauce!
 Yummy!
 Plus some chips, of course.
 I had some shows to watch and tons of Kindle books, so I hunkered in my sleeping bags and enjoyed listening to the rain, then fell asleep.